 Blood transfusions can be linked to adverse events, e.g. the development of antibodies to proteins on donor red blood cells (alloimmunisation), accumulation of too much iron in the body from repeated transfusions, increased risk of infection, and extended length of stay in hospital.

-We searched the medical literature to 25 April 2016.
 We found five randomised controlled trials which enrolled a total of 660 participants.
 Three trials compared blood transfusions to no blood transfusions and two trials compared blood transfusion to the drug hydroxyurea.
 Trials were published between 1998 and 2016 and included children and sometimes adolescents; the majority had one form of sickle cell disease (HbSS).